Ski Sizing Guide

 Find Skis That Fit Your Body and Match Your Style

-Let the Virgin Islands Ski Rentals team help you determine the correct ski size for your body and skill.
+Let the Virgin Islands Ski Rental team help you determine the correct ski size for your body and skill.
 We offer 10% off for rentals that are booked online or call us at 800-525-9186.
 Visit us at our retail location in Silverthorne, Colorado, right in the middle of the best ski resorts in Summit County, to try out some ski sizes and pick out your accessories.
 For specific questions about equipment rentals, head over to our FAQ page for expert assistance.